MartinHinz/neo_eco_public/README.md

 # neo_eco_public

-The public version of the NeoEco agent based model of neolithic settlement economy
+Soon the public version of the NeoEco agent based model of neolithic settlement economy will be published here.

+**What this space!**